trenaldas/hush-hush/README.md

 #### To get secrets anywhere in your code

-Use class HushHush function `unover('localSecretName')` to get secret.
+Use class HushHush function `uncover('localSecretName')` to get secret.

 .yml file example